 AMD amends wafer supply agreement with Globalfoundries

-AMD has entered into an amendment to its Wafer Supply Agreement (WSA) with Globalfoundries Inc.
+AMD has amended its Wafer Supply Agreement (WSA) with Globalfoundries for 2014.

-In this amendment, AMD and Globalfoundries agreed to a negotiated wafer price mechanism for 2012.
-AMD also agreed to transfer its remaining ownership interest in Globalfoundries to Globalfoundries and, as a result, AMD will no longer hold an equity stake in Globalfoundries.
+Under the terms of the amendment, AMD and Globalfoundries agreed on purchase commitments for 2014 and established fixed pricing and other terms of the WSA which apply to products AMD will purchase from Globalfoundries.

-"The amended wafer supply agreement demonstrates that AMD and Globalfoundries remain committed as long-term strategic business partners," said Rory Read, chief executive officer, AMD.
-"We made significant progress last year to strengthen our relationship, and we're pleased with Globalfoundries' recent performance in meeting our delivery requirements across our product line."
+Under this amendment AMD expects to pay Globalfoundries approximately USD 1.2 billion in 2014.
+These purchases contemplate AMD's current PC market expectations and the manufacturing of certain Graphics Processor Units (GPUs) and semi-custom game console products at Globalfoundries in 2014.
+The 2014 amendment does not impact AMD's 2014 financial goals including gross margin.

 Delphi starts Chinese production of CIDD Delphi Technologies says that its facility in Suzhou, China has started fully localised production...